Live in Belfast, Northern Ireland. Two cats.

 Read more...

-Generate Test and Training Data
+Less Training Data

 This is part of a series on ML for generalists, you can find the start here.